jdeath/Hubspace-Homeassistant/README.md

 ### Installation

-Preferred method: Add this repo as a custom repository in HACS.
-Add the hubspace integration
+Preferred method: Add this repo as a custom repository in [HACS](https://hacs.xyz/).
+Add the hubspace integration.

 Manual method: copy the hubspace/ folder in the repo to `<config_dir>/custom_components/hubspace/`.